pushpendukar/pushpendukar.github.io/_pages/about.md

 <br><br>
 [September, 2023] Serving as <b>PGCHE faculty advisor of FoSE</b> at the University of Nottingham Ningbo China.
 <br><br>
-[October, 2023] Our paper titled "BUMS: A Novel Balanced Multi-model Machine Learning System for Real-Time Blood Glucose Prediction and Abnormal Glucose Events Detection" accepted in <b>IEEE Healthcom 2023</b>.
+[October, 2023] Our paper titled "BUMS: A Novel Balanced Multi-model Machine Learning System for Real-Time Blood Glucose Prediction and Abnormal Glucose Events Detection" was accepted in <b>IEEE Healthcom 2023</b>.
 <br><br>
 [September, 2023] Elected as Fellow of The Institution of Electronics & Telecommunication Engineers (<b>FIETE</b>), India, 2023.
 <br><br>
-[August, 2023] Our paper titled "Design of a Blockchain-based Secure Health Monitoring System Using Decentralized Machine Learning Technique" accepted in <b>IEEE Communications Magazine</b>.
+[August, 2023] Our paper titled "Design of a Blockchain-based Secure Health Monitoring System Using Decentralized Machine Learning Technique" was accepted in <b>IEEE Communications Magazine</b>.
 <br><br>
 [August, 2023] Awarded an <b>Excellent Performance</b> rating for overall academic performance in the 2022-2023 academic year at the University of Nottingham Ningbo China.
 <br><br>